ryangiglio/jquery-tweetMachine/README.md

 I have now added the ability to retrieve a twitter feed by username only using an additional endpoint "statuses/user_timeline" and adding some additional parameters to the settings.

-To acheive this effect please see example below, please replace "user_name" with your own.
+To acheive this effect please see example below, please replace the username "jason_alvis" with your own.

     $('#tweets').tweetMachine('', {
     	backendScript: '/inc/newBackend.php'